sollenne/responsive-email/README.md

 <strong>edit:</strong> I noticed gradients and border radius are working in most email clients these days.
 Use a generator so you get all that delicious modern browser support.
 I use http://www.colorzilla.com/gradient-editor/ for gradients and http://border-radius.com/ for border radius.

 <strong>10.</strong> Don't use Margins, Yahoo! and Hotmail don't like them.
-Don't use div's unless it's strictly for semantics (styles), just use a span tag in this case<br> (practice what I preach, not what I do).
+Don't use div's unless it's strictly for semantics (styles), just use a span tag in this case (practice what I preach, not what I do).

 <strong>11.</strong> Style linked images with <code>style="border:none;"</code> or <code>border="0"</code>